Love is in the air…

 Threat to pets: “Dark equals dangerous.”
 The darker or more concentrated the chocolate, the more theobromine it contains.
 Therefore, the most dangerous chocolates are baker’s chocolate, semi-sweet chocolate, and gourmet dark chocolates.
 White chocolate has very little theobromine and won’t cause chocolate poisoning in pets.

-Prognosis: Excellent in pets with mild signs of poisoning, such as mild stomach upset or slight restlessness.
-Poor in those with severe signs of poisoning, such as collapse and seizures.
+Prognosis: Excellent in pets with mild signs of poisoning.
+Poor in those with severe signs, such as collapse and seizures.

 4. Chocolate covered raisins